 iPhones and iPads are beautiful creations but they don't react too well to being dropped on the floor.
 This is why most of us use cases to protect them.
-In response to this there are a bewildering amount of styles and designs currently available, from minimalist barely-there efforts to full-on prosthetic giant ears (as you can see in our 24 weirdest iPhones cases feature).
+In response to this there are a bewildering amount of styles and designs currently available, from minimalist barely-there efforts to full-on prosthetic giant ears.
 But if you want to truly express your individuality then why not have a go at making your own bespoke case?
 We've put together a simple design that you can do in a few minutes and with the bare minimum of tools, so if have a little spare time and fancy letting loose your muse, this one's for you.

 How to make an iPhone or iPad case: What you'll need